SimonImanigirimpuhwe/SimonImanigirimpuhwe/README.md

 - 👋 Hi, I’m Simon
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning R programming language for data analysis
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on open source
-- 📫 How to reach me ...
+- 📫 How to reach me: - Softimag08@gmail.com

 <!---
 SimonImanigirimpuhwe/SimonImanigirimpuhwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.